 Radiofrequency ablation is an effective treatment for pain due to nerve damage or malfunction.
-The team at the University Pain Medicine Center offers radiofrequency ablation treatments at their offices in Englewood Cliffs, Somerset, Monroe Township, Freehold, and Clark, New Jersey.
+The team at the University Pain Medicine Center offers radiofrequency ablation treatments at their offices in Murray Hill, New York City, and throughout New Jersey.
 If you have chronic pain, call or schedule a consultation online today to find out if radiofrequency ablation is the right treatment to relieve your pain.

 Radiofrequency ablation, also called rhizotomy, is an innovative treatment that blocks pain signals.
 The procedure applies a controlled amount of radiofrequency energy to heat the nerve that’s causing your pain.
 The heat creates a lesion, which blocks pain signals and provides lasting pain relief.

 University Pain Medicine Center often combines radiofrequency ablation with other treatments like physical therapy.
 It usually provides rapid pain relief with little to no recovery time and can reduce your need for medication.
 Radiofrequency ablation can help you get back to your regular activities quickly and safely.
 It can also help you avoid surgery.